OpenNebula/docs/source/user/virtual_resource_management/img_guide.rst

 -  **OS**: An OS image contains a working operative system.
 Every :ref:`VM template <template>` must define one DISK referring to an image of this type.

--  **CDROM**: This images are readonly data.
+-  **CDROM**: These images are readonly data.
 Only one image of this type can be used in each :ref:`VM template <template>`.
 These type of images are not cloned when using shared storage.

 -  **DATABLOCK**: A datablock image is a storage for data, which can be accessed and modified from different Virtual Machines.
-This images can be created from previous existing data, or as an empty drive.
+These images can be created from previous existing data, or as an empty drive.

 -  **KERNEL**: A plain file to be used as kernel (VM attribute OS/KERNEL\_DS).
 Note that KERNEL file images can be registered only in File Datastores.